Discharge advice for patients following cataract surgery

 What should I do if I am worried about my eye?

 Please remember that most patients have a very good result from their surgery.
-If you develop any problems following your operation, please do not hesitate to call us using one of the numbers below.
+If you develop any problems following your operation, please call us using one of the numbers below.

 Kent and Canterbury Hospital, Canterbury